Kevin Huerter NBA Preview vs. the Rockets

-Kevin Huerter's Sacramento Kings take the court versus the Houston Rockets at 8:00 PM ET on Saturday.
+The Sacramento Kings, with Kevin Huerter, face the Houston Rockets at 8:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.